 There are some apps that can mess with your system and cause problems.
 Check the recently used apps and apps that are still running, especially third-party ones.
 Close all apps or uninstall the ones you think may be causing the issue to see if the problem stops.

 Part 4.
-Update the Firmware Using iMyFone iOS System Recovery without Losing Data
+Update Firmware by iMyFone iOS Recovery without Data Loss

 If all of the above don’t work, a third-party tool that specializes in fixing such problems can be very useful.
 One of the best to use is iMyFone iOS System Recovery since it can help get your device out of many software issues such as being stuck in recovery mode, being stuck in DFU mode and a device in a constant reboot.
-Begin by downloading the program and then follow these simple steps to use it.
+Begin by downloading the program, which is compatible with iOS 12 also and then follow these simple steps to use it.

 Step 2: Connect the iPhone to the computer and then once the program detects it, click “Start.”